saint-angels/saint-angels.github.io/_essays/running_log.md

 In a notary office, young afgan(?) girl is leaning against the wall.
 Her hoodie says "2PAC 4ever".
 ![](/assets/images/running_log/04_04.jpg)

+The tragedy of Istanbul, is that you can buy vegetables on every corner, but only the same wrinkly tomatoes and cucumbers.

 ### Day 29 03.04.2022
 My flatmate doesn't speak english much, so complex ideas are discussed with mechanical clacks of google translate accent.